 When will the applications be considered by the Grant Review Committee, and when will I receive my grant money if my application is successful?

 The applications for the Spring and Fall will be reviewed and considered by mid-March and mid-October each year.
-Applicants will receive responses within 3 days of the review.
+Applicants will receive responses by mail within a month of the Committee review.

 In the past, you’ve conducted public education sessions.
 Will you be offering any session for this intake?